-Smart Book (SB) Lossons 7%

-Smart Book (SB) Lessons 170
+Smart Book (SB) Lessons 7%

-CONNECT Quizzes (9 @ 2% each) 18%
+CONNECT Quizzes (9@ 2% each) 18%

 Mid-Term Exam 25%

 Annuities Exam 15%

 Final Exam (cumulative) 35%

-100%

-✓ You are strongly encouraged to complete all assignments and exams-you will receive a zero (0) for any missed assignment or exam.
-The weighting of each assessment activity is indicated in the chart above.
+^{}In order to receive credit for BA 1050, you must achieve a course composite grade of at least D (50%).
+You are strongly encouraged to complete all assignments and exams-you will receive a zero (0) for any missed assignment or exam.
+The weighting of each assessment activity is indicated above.